 - Obtained full defense award after multi-day arbitration in Oregon on behalf of a private school, defeating a former student’s claims of disability discrimination by the school.

 - Obtained a federal court order dismissing a former student’s claims of racial discrimination and unfair lending practices against a private school.

 - Obtained state and federal court orders compelling arbitration of student lawsuits in several states and federal district courts.

-- Authored appellate brief to Missouri Court of Appeals regarding enforcement of arbitration provision.
+- Authored appellate brief to Missouri Court of Appeals and a Petition for Review to the Missouri Supreme Court that led to the statewide adoption of a rule favoring enforcement of arbitration provisions.